The Discipleship Assessment by NextSteps

 Spiritual Growth & Our Discipleship Assessment

 The NextSteps Discipleship Assessment is only one important part of this powerful disciple-making program.
 So, what role does our assessment play?
 Imagine that you were asked to disciple a church member.
-Your natural first step you would likely be to learn about the disciple, to gain a sense of his/her present spiritual status (i.e., Linear Discipleship) and personal struggles (i.e., Felt-Needs).
+The natural first step would be to learn about the disciple, to gain a sense of his/her present spiritual status (i.e., Linear Discipleship) and personal struggles (i.e., Felt-Needs).
 Our assessments serve as the “getting to know you” stage of personal discipleship.
 We offer two integrated assessments, our Discipleship Assessment, addressed here, and our Felt-Need Assessment.
 The Discipleship Assessment assesses your people’s spiritual development across a faith-spectrum ranging from Discover, to Develop, and finally to Deploy.

 Nine Developmental Phases